A Guide to The Human Side Of Business

 But it’s not just about giving back to your community – it’s also about taking care of yourself and your team.
 Because a healthy, balanced workforce is the foundation for a successful, sustainable business.

-I'll never forget when one of my employees, Sarah, came to me in tears.
+I’ll never forget when one of my employees, Sarah, came to me in tears.
 She was overwhelmed, exhausted, and on the verge of burnout.
-And it was all because she was trying to juggle her demanding job with the needs of her young family.
+And it was all because she was trying to juggle her demanding job with her young family’s needs.

 As a business owner, I could have easily dismissed her concerns or told her to just “suck it up.”
 But instead, I took a step back and listened to what she was going through.
 I heard the pain in her voice and the desperation in her eyes, and I knew that I had to do something.